google/ExoPlayer/docs/analytics.md

 In case you need to add custom events to the analytics data, you need to save these events in your own data structure and combine them with the reported `PlaybackStats` later.
-If it helps, you can extend `AnalyticsCollector` to be able to generate `EventTime` instances for your custom events and send them to the already registered listeners as shown in the following example.
+If it helps, you can extend `DefaultAnalyticsCollector` to be able to generate `EventTime` instances for your custom events and send them to the already registered listeners as shown in the following example.

 ~~~
 interface ExtendedListener extends AnalyticsListener {
   void onCustomEvent(EventTime eventTime);
 }

-class ExtendedCollector extends AnalyticsCollector {
+class ExtendedCollector extends DefaultAnalyticsCollector {
  public void customEvent() {
    EventTime eventTime = generateCurrentPlayerMediaPeriodEventTime();
    sendEvent(eventTime, CUSTOM_EVENT_ID, listener -> {